SashvDave/react-native-flask/README.md

 SuperCoder is an autonomous software development system that leverages advanced AI tools and agents to streamline and automate coding, testing, and deployment tasks, enhancing efficiency and reliability.
 It combines a Go server with a Next.js based GUI and integrates a React Native frontend with a Flask backend, creating a powerful full-stack mobile application foundation.

+### React Native Flask Integration

+SuperCoder now supports the integration of React Native with Flask, providing a robust full-stack mobile application foundation.
+This integration combines the flexibility and performance of React Native for the mobile interface with the simplicity and power of Flask for the server-side logic.

+#### Key Features:
+- Flask backend with SQLite database and SQLAlchemy ORM
+- React Native frontend based on the expo-supabase-starter template
+- Seamless integration between frontend and backend
+- Easy setup and deployment process

 ## 🛠 Supported Languages & Frameworks

 SuperCoder supports a variety of languages and frameworks for diverse development needs: